The top food delivery industry trends are:

 Kitchen United: A platform that offers shared kitchen space and delivery services to various restaurant brands without the costs of a full restaurant.

-CloudKitchens: Founded by former Uber CEO Travis Kalanick, this service provides kitchen space for food entrepreneurs, allowing them to launch and scale their delivery operations quickly.
+CloudKitchens: This service provides kitchen space for food entrepreneurs, allowing them to launch and scale their delivery operations quickly.

 Ghost Kitchen Brands: This company collaborates with popular restaurants to create delivery-only brands, expanding their reach without the need for additional physical locations.